thomasgoldstein/zabuyaki/res/tiled/README.md

 * face ( 1 / -1 ) <- Face player(s)'s face to the set direction.
 If missing the facing is set automatically.
 * move ("player"/"players") <- Whom to move either the 1st collided player or all the alive players.
 On missing the property "players" type is used.
 * ignorestate <- Apply the movement to players despite on their current states.
 (This property is ignored now).
 * disabled <- Disable event.
 It cannot be run.
+It is used for empty events that work as targets for 'go' events.
 * notouch <- This event can be called by the name only.
 * animation (animation name) <- Set sprite animation before the movement.
 On missing the property "walk" animation is used.
 * z (positive number) <- Set final player(s) z coordinate.
 Can be used to emulate flying / climbing / falling.